-Practical Life and land and water formations
+Practical Life and Land and Water formations

-The great thing about this activity, is it involves as much Practical Life as it does geography.
+The great thing about this activity is it involves as much Practical Life as it does geography.
 The child gets to pour the water into the forms, then gets to dry the forms and figurines when the lesson is over.

 Onto the activity!

-Presenting the Montessori Land and Water Formations
+The Montessori Land and Water Forms Presentation

 You are going to present the Land and Water Forms in converse relation during a given lesson.
 So, if you are going to present an island, you will present a lake, as well.

 1– Have your child pour some blue water from the pitcher into the lake form.

 2– Explain to them, “This is called a lake.”
 Give them a short explanation about how a lake is a body of water completely surrounded by land.